 Get back Windows Mail in Windows 7 SP1

 Windows Mail was an integral part of Windows Vista but it is not present in Windows 7.
-In this tutorial, we will show unique and way to get Windows Mail back in Windows 7 with SP1.
+In this tutorial, we will show unique and easy way to get Windows Mail back in Windows 7 with SP1.

 In Windows 7 C:Program Files folder, there is indeed a Windows Mail folder that contains a msoe.dll file.
 Some one (of Microsoft) has changed that dll file to a non functional dll; so we need to replace that msoe.dll file first.
 You will get the 32 bit and 64 bit version of original Windows Vista.
 Use the proper version.